Hanfu (汉服, hàn fú), Chinese traditional costume, the full name of which is "traditional costume of Han nationality".

 4.5.2: Skirt in the Ming dynasty

-- Dahu (褡护, dā hù): short or sleeveless, with hem on both sides, can be worn inside or out.
+- · Dahu (褡护, dā hù): short or sleeveless, with the hem on both sides, can be worn inside or out.

 Related contents of Hanfu

-If there’s anything else you’d like to know about Hanfu, you can talk to us via comments or email!
+1: The style marked with * is still controversial.
+2: The content is constantly updated, the latest version shall prevail.
+3: If there is anything else you would like to know about Hanfu, you can talk to us via comments or email!